 The dimensions are the same in every row.
 These dimensions can be simply variance types as in this waterfall...

 ...or can be associated with variance type and with one or more columns.

 The fix-dimension bridge analysis waterfalls should cover the full amount of the variance value, with no residuals.
 In this case the residual is tied to the fact that we limited the number of results.
 If we change the setting to 9 results

 ... and nine results is enough to cover all the values in the dimension, the balance goes to zero

 The app computes all possible combinations, ranks them according to user-defined parameters, and returns a set of facts that explain the change.

 The dimension columns of every row vary both in number and in type, and are automatically selected by rank of importance.
 The app looks for the combinations that better explain the variance.
-In this example the first row result has two dimensions, the second has seven, and the third has one.
+In this example the all row results have a single dimension.

 It is possible to change the ranking parameters, for example ask the app to give weight to % change instead of just to absolute value change.

 If the standard number of requested results - five - is not enough to cover all the variance, a "residual" entry will appear.
 This is completely normal and does not indicate an error.

 As in fix-dimension bridge analysis, every row is net of the rows above.
 However, since the dimensions change in number and type, after a few rows it can be difficult to keep track of what has been filtered and what not.
 By default the app returns five row results.